COG-UK/docs/setting-up-ocarina.md

 * `CLIENT_ID` is the ocarina Client ID registered with majora [accessible at this majora page](https://majora.covid19.climb.ac.uk/o/applications/)
 * `CLIENT_SECRET` is the ocarina Secret ID registered with majora [accessible at this majora page](https://majora.covid19.climb.ac.uk/o/applications/)

-OAuth has been the standard way to authenticate since September 2020 but legacy API keys are still supported, [instructions here.](getting-api-keys)
+OAuth has been the standard way to authenticate since September 2020.

+**OAuth tokens expire every 10 hours, see section 5 for instructions on refreshing them and automating this process**

 ### 3b.
 Set your Ocarina credentials with a legacy API key